VisualPaul/CV/README.md

 #### Why did you use moderncv?
 Well, basically it looks OK, and I do not believe human resource managers are interested in my design skills (at the end of the day, I am a software engineer).
-I would even imagine that they might appreciate similarly styled CVs since that allows them to pay less attention to design and more to the substance.
+I would even imagine that they might appreciate similarly styled CVs since that allows them to pay less attention to the design and more to the substance.
 #### Contacts
 ivisualpaul@gmail.com